Adopted: January 29, 2017; Amended January 28, 2018; Amended July 24, 2018

 Section 4.
 Removal of Officers.

-Any officer may be removed by the Executive Committee for violation of the articles or by-laws of the DDS or for conduct prejudicial to the best interest of DDS.
-Should any member of the Executive Committee miss three or more consecutive meetings, the Executive Committee may declare that position vacant.
-It must notify said member of its intention to vacate his or her position prior to the meeting at which such action will be voted on.
+Any officer may be removed by the Steering Committee for violation of the articles or by-laws of the DDS or for conduct prejudicial to the best interest of DDS.
+Should any member of the Steering Committee miss three or more consecutive meetings, the Steering Committee may declare that position vacant.
+It must notify said member of its intention to vacate their position prior to the meeting at which such action will be voted on.
 In the event of a vacancy, the vacancy shall be filled by a special election.
 If the vacancy is an officer of DDS, an acting successor may be appointed by the Chair until a new officer is elected at the next regularly scheduled membership meeting or a membership meeting specially called for that purpose.
-If the vacancy is a Branch or Standing Committee chair, the replacement will be elected at the next meeting of that Branch or Standing Committee.
+If the vacancy is a Branch chair or Coordinator, the replacement will be elected at the next meeting of that Branch or or the next Regular Meeting.

 Section 1.
 Definition.